-Despite the TPP’s demise, global corporations and some governments including the Australian government are pushing to repeat the same failed model in other trade agreements.
-First in line is another mega-trade deal, one which is even bigger and even more secretive than the TPP: the Regional Comprehensive Economic Partnership (RCEP).
+The TPP failed because its corporate agenda was so damaging for people and the planet that it faced overwhelming opposition worldwide.
+But global corporations and some governments, including the Australian government, are pushing to repeat the same failed model in other trade agreements.
+First in line is the Regional Comprehensive Economic Partnership (RCEP).

 But is the RCEP just the TPP by another name?
 Read our explainer here.

 Learn more about the key issues in the RCEP: